The flaws of the interview process

 Having these sessions can potentially lead to a lack of tracking of the process, difficulty in syncing the process with the people included, and difficulty finding the right and motivated people to do it.

 Focus on the culture

-Hire people not roles!
-Find what type of profiles meets your expectation without looking in-depth at technical implications, as that is the easiest part to learn in the long term.
+Hire people, not roles!
+Find what type of profiles meets your expectations without looking in-depth at technical implications, as that is the easiest part to learn in the long term.
 Soft skills are harder to change or adapt.

-Train the interviewer is important, and avoid forcing people to take interviews just because they have the knowledge.
-During a few interviews I did in the past, I had the feeling I did well but the interviewer didn't feel like doing the interview so I was just the victim that person uses to complain about him taking more interviews.
+Train the interviewer is important, and avoid forcing people to take interviews just because they know.
+During a few interviews I did in the past, I had the feeling I did well but the interviewer didn't feel like doing the interview so I was just the victim that person used to complain about him taking more interviews.

 I believe the interview should be bidirectional instead, where we as interviewers also take a primary role, for which I recommend this article.